britecharts/britecharts-react/README.md

 - Stacked Bar charts [(API)][stackedBarChartAPI]
 - Tooltips [(API)][tooltipAPI]
 - Step charts [(API)][stepChartAPI]
+- Legends [(API)][legendAPI]

-The following components are not yet implemented:
+The following components haven't been migrated yet from Britecharts:
 - Brush charts
+- Heatmaps
-- Mini Tooltip
+- Mini Tooltips
-- Scatter Plot
+- Scatter Plots

+If you need to use one of the missing charts, check out our [how-to guide for creating new charts][howtoCreate].

 ## Installation
 Britecharts-React is available as an [NPM module][npmModule] or through CDN links (in [different formats][jsDelivrLib] or a [bundle][jsDelivrDist]).

-You can also use individual bundles in UMD format (`dist/umd/`), CommonJS format (`lib/cjs`) and tree-shaking enabling ES2015 modules (`lib/esm`) to add to your bundle.
+You can also use individual bundles in UMD format (`dist/umd/`), CommonJS format (`lib/cjs`), and tree-shaking-enabling ES2015 modules (`lib/esm`) to add to your bundle.
 You can see more on our [test project][testProject].

-You would also need to load the stylesheets located in `dist/britecharts-react.min.css` in order to style the charts properly.
+Developers also need to load the stylesheets located in `dist/britecharts-react.min.css` to style the charts correctly.

 ## Next steps
 We are accepting PRs for creating wrappers for Britecharts components.
-Check our [contributing guide][contributingGuide], drop by the #britecharts channel in the [d3 slack][d3Slack] or just create an issue if you want to know more.
+Check our [contributing guide][contributingGuide], drop by the #britecharts channel in the [d3 slack][d3Slack], or create an issue if you want to know more.

 ## Acknowledgments